Patchewollock, Fintan Magee

 Born in Lismore, New South Wales and raised in Brisbane, Fintan Magee was influenced by political art from a young age.
 His father emigrated to Australia from Northern Ireland in the early 1980s at a time of great conflict.
 Magee’s childhood was punctuated by regular journeys back to Northern Ireland, during which he was heavily influenced by the bold political and paramilitary murals he saw lining the streets.

-Mixing surreal and figurative imagery with a trained artist’s discipline and technical skill, Magee’s work explores global themes of climate change, displacement and migration, as well as environmental issues such as his family’s experience in the devastating 2011 Brisbane floods.
-Understanding that not everyone has access to art galleries, Magee aims to make art more accessible to isolated communities and the general public.
+Combining surreal and figurative imagery with a trained artist’s discipline and technical skill, Magee’s work explores global themes of climate change, displacement and migration as well as environmental issues such as his family’s experience in the devastating 2011 Brisbane floods.
+Conscious that proximity to art galleries is often a privilege, Magee aims to make his art accessible to isolated communities and the general public.

 Follow artist Fintan Magee on his website, Instagram and Facebook.